iourilitv/gb-spring-ishop-lys/.project_description/project.md

 ##Tasks list.
 1. DONE.To use the flyway migration service for version control of db schema.

-2. To create sql requests for beginning db initialising in V1__initialise.sql.
+2. DONE.To create sql requests for beginning db initialising in V1__initialise.sql.

-3. To create an entity Product.
+3. DONE.To create an entity Product.